 The cost of living longer can be a concern with today’s increased life expectancy.
-With retirement potentially lasting decades, how will governments cover their increasing healthcare and pensions costs?
-Now is the time to make your savings, investments and pensions last as long as you do.
+With retirement potentially lasting decades, how will governments cover their increasing healthcare and pension costs?
+Now is the time to make your savings, investments, and pensions last as long as you do.

 By making the lifestyle choice to retire abroad, you’ll want to make the most of what the country has to offer, hopefully well into the future.

 This may be longer than you expect.
-Thanks to medical advances over the years and a better quality of life, people are generally living longer than the previous generation.
+Thanks to medical advances over the years and a better quality of life, people are generally living longer than the previous generation – it has become more common to hear of people reaching their 100th birthday.

 The longer we live, the longer we need our savings to last in order to live as comfortably as we’re used to.
 For peace of mind, assess whether your resources are on track to last throughout your lifetime.
 Here are the key considerations.